Harris County officials want to send mail ballot applications to all registered voters

 "Providing more information and resources to voters is a good thing, not a bad thing.
 We have already responded to the Secretary of State's office offering to discuss the matter with them."

-University of Science Professor Brandon Rottinghaus said it is unusual for county clerks in Texas to send mail ballot applications, but attributes that to Texas' fairly bad track record of turning out voters.
+Brandon Rottinghaus, a political science professor at the University of Houston, said it is unusual for county clerks in Texas to send mail ballot applications, but attributes that to Texas' fairly bad track record of turning out voters.

 "The fact that the county clerk is doing this is certainly progressive and far reaching to voting," said Rottinghaus.
 "This all takes place in the context that Texas is a very difficult place to vote.
 There's been all kinds of ways that the ability to vote has been constrained.
 It's not surprising that a county clerk trying to do something innovative is getting shot down."